emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 Some notes on the methods and their use of Spring's declarative caching.

 * {{page.clearCache}}: This method is for testing purposes only!
 It uses {{page.cacheevict}} to clear ***ALL*** items from the cache.
 It allows us to start from a known state (empty cache) when we are testing.
-In a production application, however, I can't imagine a scenario when you'd want to clear the entire cache -- this is one of the reasons I didn't like examples I found on the web: this seemed to be the most popular example use of this annotation.
+    In a production application, I struggle to imagine a scenario in which you'd want to clear the entire cache.
+    This is one of the reasons I didn't like examples I found on the web: this seemed to be the most popular example use of this annotation.
 * {{page.books}}: This method returns a list of all Books.
 It does not cache results.
 It's a convenience method that lets us see all Books.
     There are interesting questions here that I chose to completely ignore (but they are worth further research):
   * If we were to cache the result, would it cache the list as a unit, or the items in the list individually?
   * If it does cache the list as a unit (which I think is the case), how could we make it cache the results individually?
   * If the list were cached as a unit, how would we manage the cache when an individual Book was updated?
 Would we clear ***ALL*** cached lists of books (in case it appears in one of them)?
 * {{page.bookByIsbn}}: Given an isbn, this method returns a single Book and caches the result ({{page.cacheable}}).
 * {{page.badUpdateTitle}}: Given an isbn and a title, this method will update the title of the Book determined by the isbn.
    This is "bad" because it allows for records in the database to be updated without correpsonding records in the cache being updated.
 * {{page.betterUpdateTitle}}: Given an isbn and a title, this method will update the the title of the Book determined by the isbn _and_ _evict_ any instance of the book from the cache ({{page.cacheevict}}).
    This is "better" because when a database record is updated, any corresponding record in the cache is removed.
 * {{page.bestUpdateTitle}}: Given an isbn and a title, this method will update the title of the book determined by the isbn _and_ _update_ any instance of the book from the cache ({{page.cacheput}}).
    This is "best" because when a database record is updated, any corresponding record in the cache is also updated.

 A stripped down version of the Book entity follows (see the source for the complete class).